• Skip to primary navigation

 Instructions

-• In a blender or food processor, puree 1 cup of the sliced strawberries with about ¼ cup heavy cream.
-Set aside.
-(The remaining sliced strawberries will be used inside and on top of the crepes.
+• In a blender or food processor, puree the other half of the strawberries with about ¼ cup heavy cream and set aside.

-• With an electric mixer, whip the remaining 1 ¾ cups heavy cream until it begins to form soft peaks.
+• Using an electric mixer, whip the remaining 1¾ cups of heavy cream until it begins to form soft peaks.
+Continue to mix, adding the sugar a little at a time.

-• Mix in the sugar until stiff peaks begin to form.
+• Once the sugar is all mixed in, continue to mix until medium-stiff peaks begin to form.

-• Refrigerate strawberry crème until you are ready to assemble crêpes.
+• Refrigerate the strawberry cream until you are ready to assemble crêpes.

 Notes